 In 1060, Chakra Panidutt first presented the authenticity of the Osdhiya properties of Ganga water by scientific teaching and comparative study.

-Notable Legend about Gangotri Temple
+Notable Legend of Gangotri Temple

 According to this legend, King Sagara, after slaying, the demons on earth decided to stage an Ashwamedha Yagya as a proclamation of his supremacy.

-The horse which was to be taken on an uninterrupted journey around the earth was to be accompanied by the King’s 60,000 sons born to Queen Sumati and one son Asamanja born of the second queen Kesani.
+The horse which was to be taken on an uninterrupted journey around the earth was to be accompanied by the King’s 60,000 sons born to Queen Sumati and one son Asamanja born to the second queen Kesani.

 Indra, the supreme ruler of the gods feared that he might be deprived of his celestial throne if the “Yagya” (worship with fire) succeeded and then took away the horse and tied it to the ashram of Sage Kapila, who was then in deep meditation.

 The sons of King Sagara searched for the horse and finally found it tied near the meditating sage.
 60,000 angry sons of King Sagara stormed the Ashram of sage Kapila.

 When he opened his eyes, the 60,000 sons had all perished, by the curse of sage Kapila.

 Bhagiratha, the grandson of King Sagar, is believed to have meditated to please the Goddess Ganga enough to cleanse the ashes of his ancestors, and liberate their souls, granting them salvation or Moksha.